Black Oak, Arkansas: Notable people

 Black Oak is the hometown of the founding members of the 1970s Southern rock band Black Oak Arkansas.

-John Grisham attended first grade at Black Oak Elementary School for one semester, and his novel A Painted House is set in Black Oak and the surrounding area.
+John Grisham attended first grade at the Black Oak Elementary School for one semester, and his novel A Painted House is set in Black Oak and the surrounding area.

-Other communities named "Black Oak"
+Other Arkansas communities named "Black Oak"

 There are two other, smaller, communities in Arkansas named Black Oak, one of which is in Washington County, approximately 8 mi southeast of Fayetteville.
 The other is in Poinsett County, about 5 mi south of Marked Tree.
 The DeLorme atlas of Arkansas suggests these two hamlets are little more than crossroads.